woflydev/viforest/README.md

 # FAQ
 1. Is **_viforest_** an official app?
    - No, no, and no. If you run into issues, please don't bother the Viwoods team about it!
 Instead, create an [issue](https://github.com/woflydev/viforest/issues) in this repository.
+2. Will there be an Android or iOS version?
+    - As much as I'd like to bring **_viforest_** to mobile, I don't have the time or resources to do so (the Apple Developer License is rather expensive).
+I will consider Android if I find the time.
-2. Is **_viforest_** safe?
+3. Is **_viforest_** safe?
    - This project is open source.
 Anyone can read the code, so feel free to do so!
 If it makes you feel better, **_viforest_** only uses official Viwoods APIs (i.e., when interacting with files on your device, it goes through all the same channels as the official client).
 All the extra features **_viforest_** has are client-side, so it shouldn't void your warranty (I'm not a lawyer, this is an opinion).
-3. Can I ask for a feature?
+4. Can I ask for a feature?
    - I primarily made **_viforest_** to fulfill my own workflow needs, so I have a list of future features I'm planning on implementing.
 But feel free to open an issue or fork the repository to make your own changes!
 You can check the [CHANGELOG.md](https://github.com/woflydev/viforest/blob/main/viforest/CHANGELOG.md) file for the current roadmap.
-4. I want to support this app, what can I do?
+5. I want to support this app, what can I do?
    - Report any bugs you find!
 I'm very busy but will try and address them as soon as I can.
-5. Your code is disgusting, can I fix it?
+6. Your code is disgusting, can I fix it?
    - Sure lol

 # Changelog & Planned Features